MicrosoftDocs/microsoft-365-docs/microsoft-365/commerce/subscriptions/allowselfservicepurchase-powershell.md

 - A Windows 10 or later Operating system.
 - PowerShell 5 or below.
 Currently, PowerShell 6.x/7.x isn't supported with this module.
-- Global or Billing Admin role for your tenant to to change the Commerce Product Policies.
+- Global or Billing admin role for your tenant to change the MSCommerce Product Policies.
 - Global reader to only read MSCommerce Product Policies.

 ## Install the MSCommerce PowerShell module